Quality Literature Education (QUALE)

-- How do students and teachers in Swedish and Norwegian classrooms transform inquiry-oriented design material for literature education in Language arts classrooms?
+- How do students and teachers in Swedish, Norwegian and Danish classrooms transform inquiry-oriented design material for literature education in Language arts classrooms?

 - How do teachers perceive the effects and interpret an inquiry-based approach in relation to contextual factors, needs and potentials for conducting literature education of a high quality?

 - To what extent does local and/or national contexts, such as curricula, systemic constraints and local school resources, co-shape teachers’ and students’ transformations and understandings?

 - What similarities and differences are found amongst participating teachers’ perception of the inquiry-oriented approach to literature education across Nordic countries?

 - To what extent could the QUALE project validate and further elaborate a program theory for quality literature education?

 The QUALE research questions – and eventual analyses – will be discussed in relation to the broader QUINT ambition, which aims at understanding quality teaching from multiple perspectives.
 More specifically, we aim at addressing both subject-specific and more general and/or generic understandings of quality teaching also explored in the LISA Nordic Study and Connected Classrooms Nordic Study projects.